sumup-oss/circuit-ui/.changeset/orange-yaks-unite.md

 ---
-'@sumup/circuit-ui': major
+'@sumup/circuit-ui': patch
 ---

-Fixed a bug in the Popover component by applying z-index to the Popper element.
+Fixed a bug in the Popover component to correctly stack the popover content on top of the overlay on mobile.